-- Orthodontia treatment that began before your child is enrolled in this plan will be prorated. - If orthodontic treatment started while your child is enrolled, but enrollment stops during treatment, we only cover the service done while you child is enrolled. - If you stop treatment before it is complete, your plan will not pay for any services if your child restarts treatment later. - Your plan will pay your orthodontist each month for the length of the treatment, but only if the treatment is medically necessary.
+- > Orthodontia treatment that began before your child is enrolled in this plan will be prorated. - If orthodontic treatment started while your child is enrolled, but enrollment stops during treatment, we only cover the service done while your child is enrolled.

+- If you stop treatment before it is complete, your plan will not pay for any services if your child restarts treatment later. - Your plan will pay your orthodontist each month for the length of the treatment, but only if the treatment is Medically Necessary.

-What is medically-necessary orthodontia?
+What is Medically-Necessary orthodontia?

-We use the Washington Modified Handicapping Labiolingual Deviation (HLD) Index Score to judge if your child's orthodontic services are medically necessary.
+We use the Washington Modified Handicapping Labiolingual Deviation (HLD) Index Score to judge if your child's orthodontic services are Medically Necessary.
 If your child's case score is 25 or higher, treatment is covered.
-But even if their score is less than 25, we still review each file to see if treatment might be medically necessary.
+But even if their score is less than 25, we still review each file to see if treatment might be Medically Necessary.